Bertha L. Turner

-Bertha Lee Turner (1867–1938) was an American caterer, cookbook author, and community leader in Pasadena, California in the early 1900s.
+Bertha Lee Turner (1867–1938) was an American caterer, cookbook author, and community leader in Pasadena, California, in the early 1900s.
 She is most famous for compiling The Federation Cookbook: A Collection of Tested Recipes Compiled by the Colored Women of the State of California.

 Early life

 Bertha Lee Turner was born Bettie Lee, in 1867, in Kentucky.
 Turner was one of four children born to Squire (Henry) Lee and Sophia Mitchell.
 Her siblings' names were Benjamin, Sally, and Leander.
-Turner's father, Squire, was a veteran of the Civil War.
-He enlisted in the Union Army in Lexington, Kentucky, and according to the U.S. Descriptive List of Colored Volunteer Army Soldiers, 1864, was a slave when he enlisted.
-Having won their freedom from the American Civil War, by 1870, Squire was working as a farm hand while Sophia ran the home in Kentucky.
+Turner's father, Squire, was a veteran of the American Civil War.
+He enlisted in the Union Army in Lexington, Kentucky, and according to the U.S. Descriptive List of Colored Volunteer Army Soldiers, 1864, was enslaved when he enlisted.
+After the end of the war, by 1870, Squire was working as a farm hand while Sophia ran the home in Kentucky.

 By 1880, when Turner was 13, she had moved to Marion, Indiana.
 Her mother, doing laundry to support the family, married her second husband, Edward Dupree, also a veteran of the Civil War.

 Bertha married James Turner on December 6, 1891, when she was 24 years old.
 By 1895, they had their one and only son, Raymond.
 By 1900, Raymond was living with his grandparents, while Bertha and James worked in the home of a man named Sterling R. Scott, an ice manufacturer.
 Bertha was a servant while James was the butler.

 Between 1900 and 1906, Turner and James moved to Pasadena, California.